nikita0527/techfolios.github.io/quickstart.md

 # 3. Configure home page

 It's all well and good to have your own portfolio site, but unless you actually happen to be Molly Maluhia, the next step is to replace the template content with your own.
 Let's start with the home page.
+Here's an 11 minute video illustrating the following steps:

+{% include youtube.html id="kRNT7KYofGk" %}

 **A.** First, obtain an image for display.
 The requirements for this image are that it is **square** and at least 300px per side.
 On a Mac, you can [crop an image using Preview](http://osxdaily.com/2014/06/16/crop-image-mac-preview/).
 (Hold down the shift key while selecting the cropped area to force a square.)
 On Windows, you can [crop an image using Photo Gallery](http://windows.microsoft.com/en-us/windows-live/photo-gallery-edit-photos-faq).
 On Unix, you can [crop an image using Gimp](https://docs.gimp.org/en/gimp-tutorial-quickie-crop.html).